 By Soumajit Bhowmik-Investor, Director – Ecommerce, Capillary Technologies

-Without getting into platform specifics, the selection of platforms which need to be live for your eCommerce business is an output of your business goals and budget constraints.
-Not always does app generate more business than web or have a greater conversion rate.
-At scale, app does offer you greater RoI than web, but app as a platform demands more investment to become profitable than the web.
-Conversion Rate of platform is another puzzle which needs to be solved regularly.
-There is no absolute conversion rate benchmark and it needs regular improvement.
-For some eCommerce players, conversion rate is more than 2.5%, while some are at 0.1% or even lesser.
+Without getting into platform specifics, the selection of platforms which need to be used by your eCommerce business should be based on your business goals and budget constraints.
+An app doesn’t always generate more business than a web portal, nor does it always have a greater conversion rate.
+Because while an app does offer you greater RoI’s than web portals, but apps as a platform demand more investment to achieve their full profiteering potential.
+The conversion rates of a platform is yet another puzzle, as there is no standardized benchmark for conversion and would therefore need constant improvement.
+For some eCommerce players, the conversion rate is more than 2.5%, while for others it has been lower than 0.1%.

-When you have multiple platforms, there will be one question which needs addressing – Whether one channel is cannibalizing revenue from the other?
-One might feel that investing in Web is of little use, or it makes sense to invest more heavily on app.
-But if you cut off the discovery platform, there might also be a huge dip in revenue from app.
-Of course you would not see the dip since transition of shoppers, who were web-only, from web to app will balance the overall dip, but new customer acquisition cost or repeat purchase rate will show some fluctuation.
-How then should one validate the importance of platform?
-The answer, to some extent, lies in seeing a unified view of customer across all platforms.
+When you have multiple platforms, there will be one question which will always need addressing– Is there one particular channel cannibalizing revenue from another?
+One might feel that investing in web portals is of little use, and it would make sense to invest more heavily on an app.
+But if you cut off the discovery platform, there might be a huge dip in app generated revenue.
+Of course you would not see the dip since the transition of shoppers from web only to to app will balance the overall dip, but customer acquisition costs and repeat purchase rates will definitely show some fluctuation.

-Marketing spends get split across channels for various purposes.
-One of them is brand marketing (offline and online), which includes display networks, banner inventory buyout, video promotions, offline marketing and Social media organic marketing.
-The other part of channel marketing is to drive revenue, and those channels are typically known as performance marketing channels.
-They include SEM, Social Paid marketing, Retargeting, Affiliates, to name a few.
-Spends are plotted against revenue generated by each of these channels (RoI or CIR as KPI), and spends are increased for better performing channels while non performing channels are either optimized or spends reduced.
+Marketing budgets get split across channels for various purposes.
+One of them is brand marketing (offline and online), which includes display networks, banner inventory buyout, video promotions, offline marketing and organic social media marketing.
+The other part of channel marketing is to drive revenue, typically known as performance marketing channels.
+They include segments such as search engine optimization, inorganic social marketing and affiliate marketing.
+Budgets are plotted against the revenue generated by each of these channels (RoI or CIR as KPI), and are increased or decreased depending on their performance.

-Now if someone visited your site, added something to cart and left, there is high chances that they would anyways purchase after sometime (maybe after going home or reaching office), or your Live campaigns in CRM will drive them to make the purchase.
-But now retargeting shows up some ad in Facebook and the user buys through that channel and you lose out on an organic sale or a CRM sale but get better Retargeting performance.
-Result – net revenue remain same, and spends increase.
-Many such similar cases can be seen regularly in the eCommerce industry.
+Now if someone visited your site, added something to their cart and left, there are high chances of them purchasing the product at some point in the near future.
+Live campaigns in CRM will also increase chances of driving them to make the purchase.
+But in the middle, retargeting shows up some ad on Facebook, and the user buys your product that channel instead.
+You lose out on an organic or CRM sale but get better Retargeting performance.
+Result – net revenue remains the same while the budget increases.
+These are common loopholes and can be seen regularly in the eCommerce industry.

-Which channel gets attributed to a sale and which channel should be scaled up are two questions very closely related and yet there is no clear answer.
-The most convincing solution seems to be multi touch-point analysis and understanding the customer behavior across channels.
+Which channel gets attributed to a sale and which channel should be scaled up are two questions very closely related, yet we are nowhere close to a clear answer.
+The most convincing solution seems to be multi touch-point analysis and understanding customer behavior simultaneously, across all channels.

-Both scenarios above point to one thing – understanding customer behavior.
-Not just across platforms but also across channels.
-If your analytics team can get you data which tell us what percent of customer visited App, browsed through products, and then went to Web and made a purchase (or vice versa), and what has been the channel wise flow from discovery to purchase, we can improve customer acquisition and conversion funnel much better.
+All of this points to one thing – understanding customer behavior.
+Not just across platforms, but also across channels.
+If your analytics team can get you data which tell you what percent of customers visited your app, browsed through products, and then went to a web portal to make a purchase (or vice versa), and what has been the channel wise flow from discovery to purchase, we can improve any customer acquisition and conversion funnel much better.